Children's Hospital Employee With Down Syndrome Inspires Doctors, Patients

 “I just love it!
 I love the people who come here and give good feedback,” Simons said.

-The 28-year-old first starting working in the Downs syndrome program part-time.
+The 28-year-old first starting working in the Down syndrome program part-time.
 His superiors noticed he takes directions well and his go-go attitude caught on quick.

 Before he knew it, he was offered a full time position.
 “It’s amazing and my parents are like ‘Yes Nathan you finally got a full time job!
 Thank you Lord!’” he said.